sashadev-sky/ADT-Guide/README.md

   - When the buckets require resizing, every element stored in the bucket must be re-hashed to find its new place.
 With millions of keys, this resize operation becomes prohibitively expensive. **(We basically have to double the table size when we run out of space)**.
   - **The fundamental problem with these methods is that they require some level of runtime tuning.**
-       - For ex., for the [Fastly CDN](https://www.fastly.com/blog/surrogate
+       - For ex., for the [Fastly CDN](https://www.fastly.com/blog/surrogatekeys-part-2), the time required to complete this operation could cause it to pause for a significant time period — significant enough to cause it to appear to “miss” purge requests for surrogate keys.
-       - keys-part-2), the time required to complete this operation could cause it to pause for a significant time period — significant enough to cause it to appear to “miss” purge requests for surrogate keys.
+  - An example of a contiguous memory 2D array structure: an image - its really just a 2-D array of pixels.

-  - images are really just 2-D arrays of pixels **Ruby**
+**Ruby**

 - [Set - array implementations](./ruby/array_set.rb)